 CE Marked Fireworks Safety Distances

-Below is a recommendation guide to what distance you should stand, when lighting fireworks.
+Below is a recommendation guide to what distance you should stand when lighting fireworks.
 This guide is not an official, but more of common sense to lighting CE marked fireworks.
 This complies with bath cat 2 and cat 3 (1.4g – 1.3g) Fireworks.

-CE Marked – 15 Metres on the nature of fireworks and although the fireworks are marked 15 metres, it would be our recommendation and more common sense, fireworks are viewed at a distance greater then 20 metres.
+CE Marked – 15 Metres on the nature of fireworks and although the fireworks are marked 15 metres, it would be our recommendation and more common sense, fireworks are viewed at a distance greater than 20 metres.